SAKryukov/microtonal-fabric/article/multitouch/article.md

 ### Using Extra Data

 Note that none of the examples uses the second argument parameter of the handler `handler`, accepted as the second `setMultiTouch` argument, the argument `touchObject` of the [Touch](https://developer.mozilla.org/en-US/docs/Web/API/Touch) type.
+And the last handlers' argument `event` of the type[TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent) is not used.
 Also, the last argument of `setMultiTouch`, the handler `sameElementHandler` is not used.
 However, these arguments are fully functional and can be used.
 They are reserved for advanced use.

 The `Touch` argument passed to `handler` is used to get additional information on the original touch event.
 In particular, I've tried to use the values [Touch.radiusX](https://developer.mozilla.org/en-US/docs/Web/API/Touch/radiusX) and [Touch.radiusY](https://developer.mozilla.org/en-US/docs/Web/API/Touch/radiusY).
 My idea was to evaluate the area of the contact of the touchscreen with a finger.
 This information could be used to derive an amount of pressure, and hence, adjust sound volume based on this value, to add some dynamics to the performance.
 However, my experiments demonstrated that the performer poorly controls this value, and it is not the same as actual pressure.
 The more principle problem of those [Touch](https://developer.mozilla.org/en-US/docs/Web/API/Touch) member properties is that their change does not trigger any touch events; an event is triggered only when the centroid of the touch is changed.
 Nevertheless, it is obvious that the `Touch` data can be useful for the implementation of some advanced effects.

+The `event` argument of the handler is used for the implementation of plucked string instruments.
+The major purpose of this artument is to find out which finder defines the sound frequency in case more than one finger presses the same string against a fretboard.
+The instrument application used to mimic a plucked string instruments is presently under development.

 The argument `sameElementHandler` of the function `setMultiTouch` is called when a touch event is triggered when a location of the touch remains within the same `element` as a previous touch event.
 Apparently, such events should not modify the activation state of the `element`.
 At the same time, such events can be used for the implementation of finer techniques.
 For example, the motion of a finger within the same key can be interpreted as finger-controlled *vibrato*.